Young1906/Young1906.github.io/content/posts/sbi.md

 #### Markov Chain Monte Carlo (MCMC)

-In statistics, MCMC methods is a class of algorithm for sampling from probability distribution.
-By constructing a Markov chain that has the desired distribution as its equilibrium distribution, one can obtain a sample of the desired distribution by recording states from the chain [^1].
+In statistics, the MCMC method is a class of algorithms for sampling from a probability distribution.
+By constructing a Markov chain with the desired distribution as its equilibrium distribution, one can obtain a sample of the desired distribution by recording states from the state chain [^1].

 [^1]: Shamelessly copied from [Wikipedia](https://en.wikipedia.org/wiki/Markov_chain_Monte_Carlo).